jthistle/community/README.md

 # Community
 A community simulator written in Python.

-More details and files to follow, watch/star to stay updated.
+I'll write a proper explanation of what this is and how it works soon, watch/star to stay updated.

+## WORK IN PROGRESS AT THE MOMENT - LIKELY BROKEN